How to set up web sign-in on your own domain

 You'll need to verify that each service has a link back to your home page.
 For convenience the "edit profile" links for all the supported services are below.

 - Edit your Twitter profile

 - Edit your Github profile

 - Edit your Flickr profile

-Logging in via Persona (with an email address) and SMS don’t require you to add links anywhere, but instead verify your identity via Persona login or a short code sent to your phone, respectively.
+Logging in via email address and SMS don’t require you to add links anywhere, but instead verify your identity via email or a short code sent to your phone.

 3. You're done!

 That's it!
 You're done!
 Now you can use your domain to sign in to any sites that support web sign-in!

 - 2014-01-18: It is worth noting that, for setting up your Google+ profile, you have to add your homepage as "Other profile" rather than as (or additional to) "Contributor to" (which is needed for Google authorship).

 - …add specific issues here, along with date and solution